 It’s no secret that a lot of retirees sell their larger site-built home and buy a smaller manufactured home.
 Often, they move south to enjoy the warmer weather in the process.
 Profit made from the sell of their site-built home can allow them to pay cash for an older mobile home and have money left over to pad their savings account.
 It’s a smart choice for many people.

 Smaller Homes are Easier to Maintain

-Most retirees don’t need a lot of house.
+Most retirees don’t need a lot of houses.
 Maintenance and cleaning for larger homes are more expensive.
 There’s also an increased chance of needing costly repairs in larger homes.